 - If you want to drive in the United States for the full length of your academic program, you will need to pass the Arkansas State Drivers License exams, both written and driving, after your arrival.
-The following site will provide you with the information you need to get an Arkansas drivers license.
+For information on obtaining, see our Guide to Obtaining an Arkansas Drivers' License .

 How Am I Going To Get There?